 Written and directed by Stephen Dunn.
 Starring Connor Jessup, Aaron Abrams, Joanne Kelly, Aliocha Schneider, Sofia Banzhaf, Jack Fulton, Mary Walsh and Isabella Rossellini.

-Coming-of-age LGBT movies tend to follow an easily recognizable formula: a sensitive teenager is at odds with his own sexuality; usually falls victim to bullying at school; fears his family’s (or friends’) homophobia; and falls in love with the charming boy who “sees him for who he is” and with whom he sadly won’t be together in the end – which invariantly makes us feel like these contrived stories are trying too hard to sound mature and sympathetic to the hardships that gay boys must face when growing up.
-It’s the case for example of movies like Get Real (1998), Shelter (2007), Boys (2014) and many others.
-That being said, it is also always a pleasure to come across a film that tries something new within this worn-out subgenre.
-Closet Monster may not be groundbreaking, but it pulses with incredible honesty and uses a lot of nice symbolism to tackle issues that most similar movies touch upon only superficially.
+Coming-of-age LGBT movies tend to follow an easily recognizable formula: a sensitive teenager is at odds with his own sexuality, usually falls victim to bullying at school, fears his family’s (or friends’) homophobia, and falls in love with the charming boy who “sees him for who he is” and with whom he won’t be together in the end.
+All this makes us invariantly feel that these contrived stories are trying too hard to sound mature and sympathetic to the hardships that gay boys face when growing up.
+It’s the case for example of movies like Get Real (1998), Shelter (2007), Boys (2014), and many others.
+Having said that, it is always a pleasure to find a film that tries something new within this worn-out subgenre.
+Closet Monster may not be groundbreaking, but it pulses with incredible honesty and uses a lot of symbolism to tackle issues that others reach only superficially.

-Written and directed by Stephen Dunn (his feature debut) and inspired by his own experiences growing up as a gay teenager in St. John’s, Canada, Closet Monster tells the story of Oscar Madly (Connor Jessup), a creative teenager whose internalized homophobia is directly related to a traumatizing event when he witnessed a brutal gay hate crime as a kid.
-Since then, he basically repressed everything about his own sexuality and began to translate this into art, creating images and sculptures of monsters that clearly represent feelings that he doesn’t know how to deal with.
-But all this is about to change when he meets the cool and attractive new boy Wilder (Aliocha Schneider) and starts to face his own resentment towards his immature father and his mother who left him when he was a child and now has another family.
+Written and directed by Stephen Dunn (in his feature debut) and inspired by his own experiences growing up as a gay teenager in St. John’s, Canada, Closet Monster tells the story of Oscar Madly (Connor Jessup), a creative teenager whose internalized homophobia is directly related to a traumatizing event in his life, when he witnessed a brutal gay hate crime as a kid.
+Since then, he repressed everything about his own sexuality and began to translate that into art, creating images and sculptures of monsters that represent feelings he doesn’t know how to deal with.
+But all this is about to change when he meets the cool (and attractive) new boy Wilder (Aliocha Schneider) and starts to face his own resentment towards his immature father and his mother, who left him when he was a child and now has another family.

-Winner of the award for best Canadian feature film at the Toronto International Film Festival in 2015, Closet Monster may sound like your typical coming-out gay story, but it’s interesting to see what Dunn does with such a familiar material, telling his version and in a quite sincere way.
-I remember seeing him say in an interview once that he feels like the film exposes a lot of different aspects of his personality and interests, which is easy to understand, it all feels very personal.
-And what makes it special in fact is how it approaches its themes.
-Oscar is shown as an imaginative boy who escapes into a fantasy world to cope with his issues, and while I’m not a big fan of narrative devices that make characters seem schizophrenic, I admire what Dunn is trying to do and the effective way he illustrates the “closet monster” of the title.
+Winner of the award for best Canadian feature film at the Toronto International Film Festival in 2015, Closet Monster may sound like your typical coming-out gay story, but it’s interesting to see what Dunn does with such familiar material, telling his version in an always sincere way.
+I remember seeing him once state in an interview that he feels the film exposes a lot of different aspects of his personality and interests, which is easy for us to understand, as it all feels very personal.
+What makes it special is how he approaches his themes.
+Oscar is shown as an imaginative boy who escapes into a fantasy world to cope with his issues, and while I’m not a big fan of those narrative devices that make characters seem schizophrenic, I admire what Dunn is trying to do and the effective way he illustrates the “closet monster” of his title.

 And who doesn’t love a talking hamster?
-That’s right, Oscar has a hamster called Buffy (a clear reference to Joss Whedon’s spectacular TV show) and voiced by no less than Isabella Rossellini.
-She is supposed to be his inner voice of conscience, and it is very nice to participate in Oscar’s private conversations with himself — which includes Buffy complaining that she can clean her own cage by herself and indicating Oscar’s unconscious desire not to do it.
-Likewise, I love to see how Oscar feels a stomach pain when he meets the good-looking Wilder or whenever he is confronted by his confused sexuality (also symbolized by an iron bar that alludes to his memory of the crime).
-Nothing seems more natural then than seeing Oscar vomiting nails at some point when having sex with a man or needing to go back to a tree house to “rescue” his childhood.
+That’s right, Oscar has a hamster called Buffy (an obvious reference to Joss Whedon’s wonderful TV show) and voiced by no less than Isabella Rossellini.
+She is supposed to be his inner voice of conscience, and it is nice to participate in Oscar’s private conversations with himself — which includes Buffy complaining that she can clean her own cage by herself and indicating Oscar’s unconscious desire not to do it.
+Likewise, I love to see how Oscar feels a stomach pain when he meets the handsome Wilder, or whenever he is confronted by his confused sexuality (also symbolized by an iron bar that alludes to his memory of the crime).
+Thus, nothing seems more natural than seeing Oscar puking nails at some point when having sex with a man, or needing to go back to a tree house to “rescue” his childhood.

-But if Dunn could have easily made something heavy-handed and pretentious trying to be David Lynch, Closet Monster couldn’t be more down-to-earth in its approach, finding space even for some welcome moments of humor — like Oscar’s boss at the supermarket giving him advice as to what to say to buyers or when we see Oscar trying to work with a straight face after smoking weed with Wilder.
+But if Dunn could have easily crafted something heavy-handed and pretentious by trying to be David Lynch, Closet Monster couldn’t be more down-to-earth in its approach, even finding space for some welcome moments of humor — like when Oscar’s boss at the supermarket gives him advice as to what to say to buyers, or when we see Oscar trying to work with a straight face after smoking weed with Wilder.
 Dunn also knows how to emphasize Oscar’s sensibility and intimacy by mostly employing a reduced depth of field, with a lot of close-ups and the use of rack focus.
-And it is quite nice to see how the film frames Oscar in the corner of the screen at a party, under a red light, and the contrast created between the warm scenes that take place when Oscar is nine years old and the cold bluish palette when he is an 18-year-old teenager.
+And it is interesting to see how the film keeps Oscar in the corner of the screen at a party, under a red light, as well as the contrast between the warm scenes when Oscar is nine years old and the cold, bluish palette when he is an 18-year-old teenager.

-With a great soundtrack and proving to be a breath of fresh air among coming-out dramas, Closet Monster stands out mainly because of its fascinating symbolism and conviction — like with a clever scene that shows Oscar’s transition from childhood to adolescence, when we see the 9‑year-old Oscar (Jack Fulton) cutting his hair and helping his father build the house tree (that is, embracing his “manliness”) before suddenly falling down from it “into” his 18-year-old self.
-It’s these simple but elegant moments that make this film so worth it — a film that in the end surprises us by even making a mere popping sound so meaningful.
+With a great soundtrack and proving to be a breath of fresh air among coming-out dramas, Closet Monster stands out mainly because of its fascinating symbolism and conviction — like with a clever scene that shows Oscar’s transition from childhood to adolescence, when we see the 9‑year-old Oscar (Jack Fulton) cutting his hair and helping his father build the house tree (that is, embracing his “manliness”) before suddenly falling “into” his 18-year-old self.
+It’s these simple but elegant moments that make this film so worth it — a film that surprises us in the end by even making a mere popping sound become so meaningful.